georgewatson/deoxyribose/README.md

 `ATGAAC TGTGGTTATAATCAA TTT TGTAGATATAATCA`
 (38 B)

+Accepts any number of characters or Unicode codepoints as arguments; prints its input to the screen.
+If the input contains spaces, these will be stripped unless the string is wrapped in quotes.

 ```
 ATG Start                                       ..A Gln     Destination of Tyr
 AAC Block size = 1                              TGA Stop